- Best corner TV mount

 #1 Most affordable

-If you’re looking for an affordable corner tv mount for flat screens, consider the Fozimoa TV mount as hardware mainly designed for smaller to medium-sized TV screens.
+If you’re looking for an affordable corner TV mount for flat screens, consider the Fozimoa TV mount as hardware mainly designed for smaller to medium-sized screens.

 Overall, the bracket is lightweight, and the installation is quite easy.